Read Smith’s plans for the fall 2021 semester.

 The Office of Disability Services (ODS) arranges accommodations for disabled community members and coordinates with various offices on campus to ensure that the needs of the disabled are met.
 The ODS is also responsible for providing educational forums to raise awareness of disability issues.

-The Office of Inclusion, Diversity and Equity supports the college’s belief that diversity in all aspects of the educational environment is necessary for achieving the highest level of academic excellence.
+The Office for Equity and Inclusion supports the college’s belief that diversity in all aspects of the educational environment is necessary for achieving the highest level of academic excellence.
 Members of an educational community rich in varying perspectives, outlooks and values will be better prepared to deal with complexity and to participate productively in a pluralistic society.

 The Office for International Study provides educational learning opportunities through study abroad experiences so that students may acquire the knowledge, understanding and skills that will prepare them for living in a globally interdependent and culturally diverse world.